SumoLogic/terraform-provider-sumologic/website/docs/r/content.html.markdown

 The following attributes are exported:

-- `id` - Unique identifier for the contnet item.
+- `id` - Unique identifier for the content item.

 [1]: https://help.sumologic.com/APIs/Content-Management-API